 - Stay tuned.
 Since there is no deadline for expansion, your state could still expand coverage down the road.
 Keep checking back.
 It’s possible that at least some non-expansion states will have a change of heart.
 And right now, some of those states are exploring other options to provide low-cost care to those in need.
 And remember, if you’re pregnant or disabled you should apply no matter what.
 Many states have special programs to assist you.

 Even if you’re not covered, your kids may be

-Medicaid is available in every single state for children under age 19 with family incomes up to $23,550 (100% FPL for a family of four in most states).
+Medicaid is available in every single state for children under age 19 with family incomes up to $23,550 (100% of the 2014 FPL for a family of four in most states).
 Also, children may still be eligible for Medicaid if their family income is higher, and children in families with even higher incomes may be eligible for the Children’s Health Insurance Program (CHIP).
 So if you have kids, you should definitely apply for Medicaid even if you yourself don’t meet either ACA tax credit or Medicaid eligibility requirements.